Skip to main content

 • Staff reserve the right to refuse to print any item.

 • The typical processing time is 2-3 weeks.
-You will be notified if the printing time will exceed more than 3 weeks.
+You will be notified if your print will exceed more than 3 weeks.

 The final product:

-• You must collect your 3D print within 30 days of the notification date.
-After 30 days, the object will no longer be available and will be forfeited.
+• Collect your 3D print within 7 days of the notification date.
+After 7 days, the object will no longer be available and will be forfeited.

-• The library is not responsible for failed 3D prints, although we will do our best to assist in completing successful 3D prints.
+• The library is not responsible for failed 3D prints.

-• Please note that procedures governing the use of the Library’s 3D printers are subject to change.
+• Procedures governing the use of the Library’s 3D printers are subject to change.

 Skip Submit a 3D Print widget